 What is the Personal Properties Securities Register (PPS Register)?

 The PPS Register (“PPSR”) is an electronic 24/7 register operated by the Insolvency and Trustee Service of Australia (ITSA).
-It is a paperless system that you can access here.
+It is a paperless system that you can access from this page.

 The Register provides a simple and inexpensive way of recording your interests in certain property.